sakurity/securelogin/README.md

 }
 ```

 It the app is not installed it opens `https://securelogin.pw` instead which offers native apps for all platforms along with a Web version.

-After downloading new users must type an email and **master password**.
+New users must type an email and **master password** to create a **Profile**.
 SecureLogin client runs key derivation function (scrypt) with `logN=18 p=6` which takes up to 20 seconds.

 The keypair derivation is deterministic: running following code will generate the same **profile** on any machine: